-In the Middle Years Programme (MYP), students in Year 6 to Year 10 start exploring their passions from a global perspective, connecting their studies to their immediate community and beyond. — Joe Smith, Middle Years Programme Co-ordinator
+In the Middle Years Programme, students in Year 6 to Year 10 start exploring their passions from a global perspective, connecting their studies to their immediate community and beyond. — Emilia Martin, Middle Years Programme Co-ordinator

 The Middle Years Programme

 The MYP involves eight subject groups, taught with a focus on inquiry and through the lens of key concepts and global contexts.

 The MYP is a perfect fit for boys in early adolescence and excellent preparation for the IB Diploma Programme.
 The outstanding, well-rounded MYP offers:

 A student-centred approach to teaching — we encourage students to drive their own learning

 The development of “flexible thinking” that prepares students to evaluate information critically and apply knowledge in complex, unfamiliar situations

 One of the eight subject groups is design, in which boys have the opportunity to apply practical and creative thinking skills to solve design problems.
 Our innovative design courses cover three streams: digital media design, coding and programming, and innovative product design.

 In the below video, Year 8 student Thuginthan Thurai takes us through the implementation of the MYP at UCC and MYP design.